 Adrian Armstrong: High’s and Lo-Fi’s

-Presa House is pleased to welcome for the first time to San Antonio, Austin-based multidisciplinary artist Adrian Armstrong.
+Austin-based multidisciplinary artist Adrian Armstrong (b.
+1990) makes his San Antonio debut with his latest exhibition High’s and Lo-Fi’s.
 Originally from Omaha, NE Armstrong received his BFA from the University of Nebraska – Lincoln in 2014.
 In 2017 Armstrong, along with Akili Humphrey, co-founded Brown State of Mind, an Austin-based organization dedicated to pursuing the interests of creatives of color and their ideas.